MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 8. `language_score`: A confidence score for the language detection, ranging from $0.65$ to $1.00$.
 9. `token_count`: The number of tokens in the text content.
 We will talk about this later.

-The purpose of the additional columns is to provide metadata and context for each entry in the dataset.
-This way, HuggingFace provides the *FineWeb* dataset is not just as a collection of text snippets, but as a further structured and organized resource.
+**The additional columns provide metadata and context for each dataset entry.** This way, HuggingFace provides the *FineWeb* dataset is not just as a collection of text snippets, but as a further structured and organized resource.

-**Ok, high-quality text data secured.
+**Ok, we just secured lots of high-quality text data.
 What's next?**

 ---

 ### Step 2: Tokenization

-The claim raised by *Step 1* was that if we expose an LLM to the gigantic corpus of high-quality text that is *FineWeb*, the LLM may become able to internalize and model the textual patterns and the nuances behind which phrases follow which.
-From that, we hope that a fundamental, general conceptual understanding of how language expresses coherent information is derived. **That would be nice.**
+The claim raised by *Step 1* is that if we expose an LLM to the gigantic corpus of high-quality text that is *FineWeb*, the LLM may become able to internalize and model the textual patterns and the nuances between different phrases in the data.
+From that, we hope that a fundamental, general conceptual understanding of how language expresses coherent meaning and information is derived.<br>**That would be nice.**

-However, "exposing the LLM to the data" is not that easy.
+*However*, "exposing the LLM to text data" is not that easy.

-**An LLM expects input to be a one-dimensional sequence of some limited set of symbols.** You can argue that text, a string of characters, is already a one-dimensional sequence.
-But we can't really calculate with characters.
-We need some sort of numeric representation of them.
+**A standard LLM expects input to be a one-dimensional sequence of some limited set of symbols.** You can argue that text, a string of characters, already is such a one-dimensional sequence.
+But we can't really do maths with characters. **We need some sort of numeric representation of text.** Also, should text be a interpreted as a sequence of characters, or a sequence of words, or of syllables?
+What level of abstraction is best?

-**Tokenization transforms text into numerical tokens, enabling language models to process and understand through numerical processing.** A token is a representation of a single unit of meaning. **LLMs don't ever operate on raw text.** Instead, they analyze the transformed token sequences to learn statistical relationships between those tokens.
+**Tokenization transforms text into numerical tokens, enabling language models to process and understand through numerical processing.** A token is a representation of a single unit of meaning. **LLMs don't ever operate on raw text.** Instead, they analyze token sequences to learn statistical relationships between said tokens.
 This training process allows LLMs to predict the likelihood of subsequent tokens, fundamentally facilitating downstream tasks like text generation and comprehension.

 > [!NOTE]
->We have to find a numeric representation that is ideally as unique, as expressive and as concise as possible for all fragments that make for a text.
+>We have to find a **numeric representation** that is ideally as unique, as expressive and as concise as possible for all fragments that make for a text.
 Transferring a text to this representation is called **tokenization**.
-The shorter a good numeric representation of a text, the longer the text sequences can be that we process with the LLM in the end, i.e. the more input we can provide or the more of past prompts and outputs the LLM will be able to still consider.
+The shorter a good numeric representation of a given text, the longer the text sequences can be that we process with the LLM in the end, i.e. the more input we can provide or the more of past prompts and outputs the LLM will be able to still consider.

 The above holds a key insight. **LLMs do not only process a prompt, but a context window of tokens.
-The context window is a sequence of tokens that the LLM can consider at once while forming an output.** The longer the context window, the more tokens the LLM can consider.
-LLMs may start out filling the context window with just the initial user prompt, but then continue with that prompt, their own output and the next prompt a user provides, filling it all into the context window.
-By retaining this information in the context window, the LLM can, to an extent, remember the chat history and act accordingly in its next outputs.
+The context window is a sequence of tokens that the LLM can consider at once while forming an output.
+The context window is limited in size.** The longer the context window, the more tokens the LLM can consider.
+LLMs may start out filling the context window with just the initial user prompt, but then continue with *that* prompt, *their own output* and the *next prompt* a user provides, filling it all into the context window like a single, stacked memory.
+By retaining this information chronologically in the context window, the LLM can, to an extent, remember the chat history and act accordingly in its next outputs.

-Going back to *tokenization*, like everything else shown and processed by a computer, at its lowest abstraction, text is just binary code.
-We could translate a text into its binary representation and that would be a one-dimensional, numeric, unique representation.
-But it would be awfully extensive and inefficient, because we would need a lot of bits to represent just a single character (with unicode encoding, for example, a single character can take up to $32$ bits).
-This would limit the amount of text we could process at once with the same amount of memory.
-And this in turn would limit the amount of text we could refer to for generation.
-We would reduce the LLM's ability to remember and refer to past prompts and outputs.
-Our LLM would suffer if we were to apply binary representation as our level of abstraction.
+Going back to *tokenization*, like everything else shown and processed by a computer, **at its lowest abstraction, text is just binary code.** We could translate a text into its binary representation and that would be a one-dimensional, numeric, unique representation.
+But it would be awfully long/extensive and inefficient.
+We would need a lot of bits to represent just a single character (e.g., with unicode encoding, a single character may require up to $32$ bits).
+This would naturally limit the amount of text we could process at once with a fixed amount of memory.
+In other words, **unicode encoding would limit context window size, i.e. the amount of text we could refer to for generation.** We would reduce the LLM's ability to remember and refer to past prompts and outputs.
+Our LLM would suffer unnecessarily if we were to apply binary representation as our level of abstraction.

-We are about to go into a specific technique for *tokenization*.
-Before going there, I want to mention what a **token** actually is.
+We are about to go into a specific technique applied for *tokenization*.
+But before going there, I want to explain what a **token** actually is.
-**A token is a representation of a single unit of meaning.** This doesn't say much on its own, but it is crucial.
-It is important to understand that a *token* can be a single character, a word, syllables or even some subword, i.e. a chunk of text. **The tokenization process is not only about transferring text to its tokenized representation, but also and foremost about finding the right balance between the size of the individual tokens, meaning the amount of information each of them carry, and the number of tokens that are produced in total.** The more narrow the information a token represents, the easier it becomes to process, but the more tokens may become necessary to represent the entire text, limiting the processable context size considerably.
+**A token is a representation of a single unit of meaning.** This doesn't say much on its own, but it's crucial.
+It's important to understand that a *token* can be a single character, a word, syllables or even some subword, i.e., a chunk of text. **The tokenization process is not only about transferring text to its tokenized representation, but also and foremost about finding the right balance between the size of the individual tokens, meaning the amount of information each of them carry, and the number of tokens that are produced in total.** The more narrow the information is that a token represents, the easier it becomes to process, but the more tokens may become necessary to represent the entire text, limiting the processable context size considerably (like we saw with the pure-binary representation).

 #### Byte-Level Tokenization

-*If this bit-level binary representation idea we just looked at is not a good choice for tokenization, then what about moving up the abstraction hierarchy?* What about not using only zeros and ones to embed a text, but instead use fixed-size groups of zeros and ones to represent certain fragments of the text?
+*If the bit-level/binary representation idea we just looked at is not a good choice for tokenization, then what about moving up the abstraction hierarchy as needed?* What about not using only zeros and ones to embed a text, but instead use fixed-size groups of zeros and ones to represent certain fragments of the text?

-A byte is a sequence of $8$ bits, meaning $8$ values, each either $0$ or $1$.
+A byte is a sequence of $8$ bits, meaning $8$ values, each of those either $0$ or $1$.
 One byte can be one of $2^8 = 256$ different combinations of zeros and ones.

 ><b>:question: How is this concept now different from bit-level tokenization?</b>
 >